All Lives Matter?

 Kathy comes to mind; she was a woo-woo business consultant with whom I was once on a conference staff.
 The twinkle in her eye.
 Her flowy pants and bouncy vocalization: “Don’t think of it as just five minutes, think of it as a spacious five minutes.”

-I always remember my desire to punch her in the throat.
+I always remember my desire to punch her in the throat at the time.

 I laugh to myself—which I do every time—because she was right.
 The switch of perspective of the fixed amount of time, from an attitude of scarcity to one of abundance, changes everything.